rutujaingole/Deep-Learning-ECE-7123-2025-Spring-Mini-Project/README.md

 Our project focuses on designing a **custom ResNet architecture from scratch with fewer than 5 million parameters.** The goal is to effectively classify images from the CIFAR-10 dataset while optimizing both performance and efficiency.

 The architecture leverages the concept of **BasicBlocks**, which consist of two convolutional layers with batch normalization and ReLU activation.
 By stacking multiple layers of these blocks, our model is able to extract hierarchical features from the dataset.
-We modified the `ResNet()` function to support different configurations, including models with **3 and 4 block layers.**

 Through extensive experimentation with model configurations and hyperparameters, we successfully trained a custom ResNet model with 3 stages that achieves a test accuracy of 95.01% with 4,918,602 parameters,** staying within the constraint of 5M parameters.